D4RKONION/FAT/README.md

 - Increase the version number in Xcode
 - Update the changelog in `ios/App/fastlane/metadata/en-US/release_notes.txt`
 - Run `npm run ios:release`

+### Google Play Store

+> Deployment of the Google Play app can only be done by the core developers who have access to the team's Google Developer account

+Deployment of release builds on Google Play is done using [Fastlane](https://fastlane.tools).
+To use this, you will need to follow [Fastlane's setup docs](https://docs.fastlane.tools/getting-started/android/setup/).
+Once you've done this, follow these steps to get set up:

+- Copy `android/fastlane/.env.sample` to `android/fastlane/.env` and replace it with the actual values from the Google Developer site
+- Download the metadata with `bundle exec fastlane supply init`

+Once you have all this set up, you can release a new version:

+- Bump the versionCode and versionName in ```android/app/build.gradle```
+- Update the changelog in `android/fastlane/metadata/android/en-GB/changelogs/VERSIONNUMBER.txt`
+- Run `npm run android:release`

 ## Adding a new game